Pooch says 'Welcome to Toonhound!'Toonhound logo

 missing link.
 They inhabit a lost world of hungry dinosaurs, extremes of climate, and

-but never just rude, and frequently very funny to watch.
+a little rude, and frequently very funny to watch...

 This prehistory claymation was the brainchild of Mike Mort and Deiniol Morris of